 • John C. Bailey Summerhouse 1985

 So many projects incorporated Kwanzan cherries and Bradford pears that WPBF became known as a city of beautiful spring flowering trees.
 It was during this period that the Adopt-a-Park program was established to encourage continuing support and sponsorship of gardens.
 At the start of the program in 1986 the number of gardens was 12.
 For the rest of the 20th century and into the next, because of this program, WPBF could afford to add many more gardens.
 Some gardens are carved out of little parklets and in quiet spaces.
 Others serve to highlight significant memorials.
 One of these is the beautiful garden around a monument of a Civil War soldier that had been in Tibbits Park since 1872, previously surrounded by hard surfaces.
 Another is the one-of-a-kind giant basket in Armory Plaza facing the historic White Plains Armory, where the original County Court House once stood.
 It was there on July 10, 1776, that the New York Provincial Congress met, adopted the Declaration of Independence and declared New York an independent state.
 On the next day, the Declaration of Independence was read publicly there for the first time in New York State.
-White Plains now has more than 60 gardens, recognition of the impact of the Adopt-a-Park program.
+White Plains now has more than 60 gardens, a recognition of the impact of the Adopt-a-Park program.
 Major gifts to the city continue to this day to mark special occasions and to honor individuals.

 • Holocaust Memorial Garden 1992